 - Download our Ho Chi Minh City Schools Guide

-Expats moving to HCMC will find a variety of accommodation options in this rapidly growing metropolis.
-From beautiful French colonial multi-storeyed houses along narrow alleyways to the modern condominiums and apartment complexes that are becoming more widely available as the city expands, there are many places for expats to choose from.
+Expats moving to Ho Chi Minh City will find a variety of accommodation options in this rapidly growing metropolis.
+From beautiful French colonial multi-storey houses along narrow alleyways to the modern condominiums and apartment complexes that are becoming more widely available as the city expands, there are many places for expats to choose from.

-The quaint colonial houses which are a prominent feature in HCMC are often found just off the main streets.
-The bottom floor is usually used as a storage space for motorbikes and bicycles, the next floor up will usually consist of a kitchen and dining room, and the top level will be where the bedrooms are located.
-Most houses in HCMC will have a small deck on the roof.
+The quaint colonial houses which are a prominent feature in Ho Chi Minh City are often found just off the main streets.
+The bottom floor is usually used as an entryway or storage space for motorbikes and bicycles, the next floor up will usually consist of a kitchen and dining room, and the upper level will be where the bedrooms are located.
+Most houses in Ho Chi Minh City will have a small deck on the roof.

 Finding accommodation in Ho Chi Minh City

-Finding accommodation in HCMC is relatively painless and generally doesn't require too much admin work.
-While there are several ways to find suitable properties in HCMC, using a real estate agent is by far the quickest.
-Several rental agencies operating in the city focus solely on the expatriate market, but for those who wish to go it alone, there are a number of helpful websites with property listings.
+Finding accommodation in Ho Chi Minh City is relatively painless and generally doesn't require too much admin.
+While there are several ways to find suitable properties, using a real-estate agent is by far the quickest.
+Several rental agencies operating in the city focus solely on the expat market, but for those who wish to go it alone, there are a number of helpful websites with property listings.

-The major advantage of using an estate agent is that they have access to a larger pool of properties and are able to show expats a number of homes that meet their requirements and budget.
-Furthermore, as many property owners in HCMC do not speak English, an estate agent plays a crucial role in negotiating the lease with a landlord on behalf of the tenant.
+The major advantage of using a real-estate agent is that they have access to a larger pool of properties and are able to show expats a number of homes that meet their requirements and budget.
+Furthermore, as most property owners in Ho Chi Minh City do not speak English, a real-estate agent plays a crucial role in negotiating the lease with a landlord on behalf of the tenant.

-Renting property in Ho Chi Minh City
+Renting accommodation in Ho Chi Minh City

-Government regulations and language barriers can present some difficulties when trying to agree on the terms of a lease, so it's wise to get the help of one’s employer, a Vietnamese-speaking colleague or friend, or to use one of the many rental agencies aimed at expatriates.
+Most leases in Vietnam are for a set period, usually 12 or 24 months.
+Government regulations and language barriers can present some difficulties when trying to agree on the terms of a lease, so it's wise to get the help of one’s employer, a Vietnamese-speaking colleague or friend, or to use one of the many rental agencies catering specifically for expats.